-- 6 = outstanding

-- 5 = very good

-- 4 = satisfactory, for the time being

-- 3 = needs improvement
+6 = outstanding 3 = needs improvement

-- 2 = work has begun, but needs major improvement
+2 = work has begun, but needs major improvement 5 = very good

-- 1 = topic not yet on board's agenda

-I understand and support the school's mission.
+4 = sa tisfactory, for the time being 1 = topic not yet on board's agenda I understand and support the school's mission.
 I monitor the progress of the school in its strategic plan.
 I assist in the fundraising efforts of the school.
 I give to the school commensurate with my financial circumstances.
 I read and understand the school's financial reports.
 I support and, as requested, advise the head of school.
 I take advantage of opportunities to enhance the school's public image.
 I recommend qualified individuals as possible nominees for the governing body.
 I participate in board training and development opportunities.
 I feel as though I can bring my full self to my work on the board.
 I read materials in advance of board and committee meetings.
 As appropriate, I suggest agenda items for committees and the governing board to consider.
 I avoid, in fact and perception, conflicts of interest that might jeopardize the school or its governing body.
 I participate in meaningful ways in board meetings.
 I respect the confidentiality of the board's executive sessions.
 I willingly volunteer to further the school's mission.
 I complete assignments in a responsible and timely manner.